 What is IECP Certification?

-International students seeking admission to Penn State must meet an English proficiency requirement.
-Refer to International Requirements: Penn State English Language Proficiency for undergraduate admission.
-Refer to departmental websites and graduate admissions procedures for your specific graduate program for requirements.
-Graduate applications are processed by individual graduate departments.
-The PSU Graduate School accepts IECP Certification, but specific graduate programs have different requirements.
+International students seeking admission to Penn State must meet an International Requirements: Penn State English Language Proficiency.
+Graduate students should refer to departmental websites and graduate admissions procedures for your specific graduate program for requirements (Graduate applications are processed by individual graduate departments and their policies may vary)..
+Undergraduate students should refer to